atticus-sullivan/ktask/README.md

 the very early stage of the project).
 In order to get notified if there are any, subscribe to [this issue](https://github.com/atticus-sullivan/ktask/issues/1).

+## Arguments
+### Kanban View
+with `-t`/`--tags` you can pre-filter the set of entries shown in the kanban view.
+You can use this option multiple times to show entries with different tags.
+If you are using tags of the form `#key=value`, filtering on `#key` will also show the entries that use the `#key` tag with a value assigned to.
+Also note that you don't have to (but can) include the leading `#`.

+Example: `ktask kanban -t grocery --tags work assets/demo.ktask`

 ## Acknowledgements
 The basic idea for this project was greatly inspired by the charm tutorial projects [`taskcli`](https://github.com/charmbracelet/taskcli) and